23carnies/KLPPortfolio2021V3/src/content/projects/Despejado/index.md

 gitLink: 'https://github.com/23carnies/despejado'
 alt: 'Screenshot of Despejado app'
 info: ''
+other: 'A bilingual weather app built in React, utilizing two APIs and designed in Sass.'
 ---
-A bilingual weather app built in React, utilizing two APIs and designed in Sass.